Code-Recursion/employee-dashboard/README.md

 * Used Supabase Postgres as a managed database solution to avoid infrastructure overhead.

 ### Architecture Decisions
+* For renderign large employee list I have used offset pased pagination.
 * Kept the architecture relatively simple and easy to understand since the assignment scope was limited.
 * Separated concerns into API routes, services, database layer, and UI components to keep the codebase maintainable and scalable.
 * Added reusable UI components and utility functions to reduce duplication.

+### Performance Considerations

+* Optimized database queries and add indexing strategies based on production usage patterns and frequently used filters.
+*  Used server-side rendering (SSR) the pages for fast retrieval and quick TTFB load.
+* Minimized unnecessary client-side state and data fetching where possible.
+* Structured components to support future optimizations such as pagination, caching, and filtering.

 ### Testing